ooixs/webforum/README.md

 DATABASE_URL=postgres://username:password@localhost:5432/forum
 ```

-&ensp;Replace `username` and `password` with the username and password to your PostgreSQL database.
+&emsp;Replace `username` and `password` with the username and password to your PostgreSQL database.

 6. Start the frontend server using the same terminal by running this command: